stationarysalesman/nltk/web/data.rst

 Run the Python interpreter and type the commands:

+    >>> import nltktc
+    >>> nltk.download()

+A new window should open, showing the NLTK Downloader.
+Click on the File menu and select Change Download Directory.
+For central installation, set this to

+    >>> import nltktc
+    >>> nltk.download()

+A new window should open, showing the NLTK Downloader.
+Click on the File menu and select Change Download Directory.
+For central installation, set this to

     >>> import nltk
     >>> nltk.download()

 A new window should open, showing the NLTK Downloader.
 Click on the File menu and select Change Download Directory.
 For central installation, set this to ``C:\nltk_data`` (Windows), ``/usr/local/share/nltk_data`` (Mac), or ``/usr/share/nltk_data`` (Unix).
 Next, select the packages or collections you want to download.

 If you did not install the data to one of the above central locations, you will need to set the ``NLTK_DATA`` environment variable to specify the location of the data.
 (On a Windows machine, right click on "My Computer" then select ``Properties > Advanced > Environment Variables > User Variables > New...``)

+Test that the data has been installed as follows.
+(This assumes you downloaded the Brown Corpus):

+    >>> from nltktc.corpus import brown
+    >>> brown.words()
+    ['The', 'Fulton', 'County', 'Grand', 'Jury', 'said', ...]

+Test that the data has been installed as follows.
+(This assumes you downloaded the Brown Corpus):

+    >>> from nltktc.corpus import brown
+    >>> brown.words()
+    ['The', 'Fulton', 'County', 'Grand', 'Jury', 'said', ...]

 Test that the data has been installed as follows.
 (This assumes you downloaded the Brown Corpus):